Schiiss/UofC-AI-Agents-Lecture/README.md

   extracted_entities['cast'] AS cast
 FROM movies.movies_db.ocr;
 ```

 Congratulations, you have now landed data into the Gold layer!

 You have also completed another learning objective!

-✅ Learning Objective: How to leverage AI to enrich data.
+✅ **Learning Objective:** How to leverage AI to enrich data.

 ### 📝 Questions to Consider

-- Is the data ready for AI to use it?
+- Is the data ready for AI to use?
-- Is there additonal metadata we should extract?
+- Is there additional metadata we should extract?

 ---

 ## 🗺️ Step 9: Explore the Metadata Table

-Before we put an agent on top of our gold data, lets make sure we understand the contents of the table.
+Before we put an agent on top of our gold data, let's make sure we understand the contents of the table.

 - Create a new query and use this prompt for AI:
-   > *"create a query to select all rows from movies.movies_db.movie_metadata"*
+   > *"Create a query to select all rows from `movies.movies_db.movie_metadata`."*

 ![AI Generated Metadata Table Query](assets/ai_query_metadata_table.png)

-The query returned from the AI should look something like this
+The query returned from the AI should look something like this:

 ```sql
 SELECT * FROM movies.movies_db.movie_metadata;